Extracellular vesicle: Enveloped viruses

 Enveloped viruses are a type of EV produced under the influence of viral infection.
 That is, the virion is composed of cellular membranes but contains proteins and nucleic acids produced from the viral genome.
 Some enveloped viruses can infect other cells even without a functional virion, when genomic material is transferred via EVs.
 Certain non-enveloped viruses may also reproduce with assistance from EVs.

 Isolation

 Studying EVs and their cargo typically requires separation from a biological matrix (such as a complex fluid or tissue) so that the uniquely EV components can be analyzed.
 Many approaches have been used, including differential ultracentrifugation, density gradient ultracentrifugation, size exclusion chromatography, ultrafiltration, capillary electrophoresis, asymmetric-flow field-flow fractionation, and affinity/immunoaffinity capture methods.
 Each method has its own recovery and purity outcomes: that is, what percentage of input EVs are obtained, and the ratio of "true" EV components to co-isolates.
 EV separation can also be influenced by pre-analytical variables.
+Combining different isolation techniques increases the reliability of extracellular vesicle isolations.